mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 - Deliver an interactive app experience with dynamic fields and on-demand functions.

 ## Host Mattermost Apps

-Apps are now generally available and we always appreciate your feedback!
-Share constructive feedback in the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our Mattermost community instance.

 You can host your Mattermost Apps as HTTP services or as serverless functions running without dedicated infrastructure in one of three ways: